FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>KDE Plasma's Blur with noise at max strength (<a target="_blank" href="https://web.archive.org/web/20220427124712/https://phabricator.kde.org/D9848">Source</a>)</figcaption>
 </figure>

 Of course, graphics programming didn't stop in 2015 and there have been new developments.
-The previously mentioned talk [Next Generation Post Processing in Call of Duty: Advanced Warfare](https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/) by [Jorge Jimenez](https://www.iryoku.com/) showcased an evolution on the "downsample while blurring" idea to address very bright lights, which are far away.
+The previously mentioned talk [Next Generation Post Processing in Call of Duty: Advanced Warfare](https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/) by [Jorge Jimenez](https://www.iryoku.com/) showcased an evolution on the "downsample while blurring" idea to handle far-away and very bright lights at high blur strengths better.

 <figure>
 	<video poster="img/jimenezBlurThumb.jpg" playsinline muted controls><source src="img/jimenezBlur.mp4" type="video/mp4"></video>
 	<figcaption>Uneven interpolation of bright, small light sources (Left), Page 156 from presentation<br><a href="https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/" target="_blank">Next Generation Post Processing in Call of Duty: Advanced Warfare</a> by <a href="https://www.iryoku.com/" target="_blank">Jorge Jimenez</a></figcaption>
 </figure>

 In turn, this technique got picked up two years later by graphics programmer [Mikkel Gjoel](https://x.com/pixelmager), when working on the video game [INSIDE](https://en.wikipedia.org/wiki/Inside_(video_game)) by Studio [Playdead](https://playdead.com/).
-In the GDC 2016 talk [Low Complexity, High Fidelity - INSIDE Rendering](https://gdcvault.com/play/1023304/Low-Complexity-High-Fidelity-INSIDE) he showcased a further optimization, reducing the number of texture required.
+In the GDC 2016 talk [Low Complexity, High Fidelity - INSIDE Rendering](https://gdcvault.com/play/1023304/Low-Complexity-High-Fidelity-INSIDE) he showcased a further optimization, reducing the number of texture reads required.

 <figure>
 	<video poster="img/gdcInsideThumb.jpg" playsinline controls><source src="img/gdcInside.mp4" type="video/mp4"></video>
 	<figcaption>Blur algorithm used for Bloom in video game Inside<br>Excerpt from talk <a href="https://gdcvault.com/play/1023304/Low-Complexity-High-Fidelity-INSIDE" target="_blank">Low Complexity, High Fidelity - INSIDE Rendering</a> by Mikkel Gjoel & Mikkel Svendsen</figcaption>
 </figure>

-The bloom use-case was shown a lot.
-The technique used in my demos is rather primitive, to the time of video game [bloom disasters](https://gangles.ca/2008/07/18/bloom-disasters/), where some many games had radioactive level overdone blooming to show off a then novel technique.
-In this older style a separate lights pass or the scene [thresholded](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) was blurred and added on top.
+I showcased the bloom use-case a lot.
+The technique used in my demos is rather primitive, akin to the time of video game [bloom disasters](https://gangles.ca/2008/07/18/bloom-disasters/), where some many games had radioactive levels of bloom, showing off a then novel technique.
+In this older style an extra lights pass or the scene after [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)), was blurred and added on top.

 <figure>
 	<img src="img/bloom-oblivion.jpg" alt="Bloom in Video game " />
 	<figcaption>Bloom in Video game <a href="https://en.wikipedia.org/wiki/The_Elder_Scrolls_IV:_Oblivion" target="_blank">The Elder Scrolls IV: Oblivion</a>, from article by <a href="https://gangles.ca/2008/07/18/bloom-disasters/" target="_blank">Bloom Disasters</a></figcaption>
 </figure>

-There days 3D engines follow a [Physically based shading](https://learnopengl.com/PBR/Theory) model, with HDR framebuffers capturing pixels in an [energy conserving](https://learnopengl.com/Getting-started/Textures#:~:text=Energy%20conservation) manner.
-Light reflections preserve their super bright values.
-Instead of defining what to blur, everything blurred and the bright parts naturally start glowing, without predefined "parts to blur".
+These days 3D engines follow a [Physically based shading](https://learnopengl.com/PBR/Theory) model, with HDR framebuffers capturing pixels in an [energy conserving](https://learnopengl.com/Getting-started/Textures#:~:text=Energy%20conservation) manner.
+Specular light reflections preserve the super bright pixels from the lamp they originated from.

+With such a wide range of energy values, light that should bloom doesn't need special selection anymore.
+Instead of defining what to blur, everything is blurred and the bright parts naturally start glowing, without predefined "parts to blur".

 <figure>
 	<img src="img/bloom.png" alt="Physically Based Blur" />
 	<figcaption>Multiple blurs stacked to create a natural light fall-off<br> Page 144 in <a href="https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/" target="_blank">Next Generation Post Processing in Call of Duty: Advanced Warfare</a> by <a href="https://www.iryoku.com/" target="_blank">Jorge Jimenez</a></figcaption>
 </figure>

-The result isn't just blurred once, but rather multiple blur strengths are stacked on top of each other to a more natural light falloff, as shown in the previously mentioned talk by Jorge Jimenez.
-But this ***isn't*** an article about bloom, but the underlying building block.
+The result isn't just blurred once, but rather multiple blur strengths are stacked on top of each other, for a more natural light fall-off, as shown in the previously mentioned talk by Jorge Jimenez.
+This isn't an article about bloom, but the underlying building block.
 The Blur.

 This was a journey through blurs and I hope you enjoyed the ride!
 If you are a new visitor from the <a target="_blank" href="https://some.3b1b.co/">Summer of Math Exposition</a> and enjoyed this article, you'll enjoy my other graphics programming deep-dives on this blog.
 Also during SoME 3, my submission was a WebApp + Video Adventure into Mirrorballs: